Imam arrested in Kosovo on suspicion of recruiting Islamist fighters

 A number of European countries including Britain, France and the Netherlands have begun cracking down on citizens, mainly of an Islamic immigrant background, going to join radical Islamist insurrections in Syria and Iraq.

-They are concerned such volunteers could eventually return to Europe battle-hardened, radicalized and posing a security threat.
+They are concerned such volunteers could eventually return to Europe battle-hardened, radicalised and posing a security threat.

 (Reporting by Fatos Bytyci; editing by Matt Robinson and Janet Lawrence)